 Just because I'm a travel blogger doesn't mean that I have to succumb to the oversharing epidemic.
 I share, but I do it mindfully.

 I don't like selfies.
 So don't take them.
 Or videos.
 If you see a picture of me, I guaran-damn-tee you that somebody else took it.
 Most likely with a good deal of protesting from me at how ridiculous the concept even is.
 I don’t have a camera, camera gear, a drone, or (gasp) a selfie stick.
 I dont even have any photo editing programs whatsoever.
 There's that simplicity thing again.

 When I take photos, I give my unique perspective on the world at that time, what I see, where I go, what animals I meet, the food I eat.
 I never wanted to be one of those people that took pictures of their food, until I realized that only by actually showing pictures of vegan food can I help people see what vegans eat, and that there are endless options of delicious plant-based foods all around the world.

 However, at no point during any of this digital cluttering do I ever feel the need to show you pictures of myself doing things, shoving food into my mouth, pretending to pinch tall monuments, or showing you how bendy I can be in front of epic location backdrops.
 I just can't help but wonder that this odd element of third person photography distracts from living in the moment simply by its very existence.

 Traveling full-time means I am homeless.
 No base, no address, no anchor.
 Nothing.
-Just my backpack.
+Just the contents of my backpack.
 Oh boo, the sad story of a soul with no home.
 Just kidding.
 It's not sad.
 It's awesome.
 I have no bills.